kubearmor/KubeArmor/contribution/development_guide.md

       if you need to setup a local registry to push you image, use `docker-registry.sh` script under `~/KubeArmor/contribution/local-registry` directory

+> Note: If you are facing any problems take a look at [this FAQ](https://github.com/kubearmor/KubeArmor/blob/main/getting-started/FAQ.md) etc.

 ## Code Directories

 Here, we briefly give you an overview of KubeArmor's directories.